Comparing Universal Security Instruments (UUU) & Its Peers

 |2.47

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.79%.
-Given Universal Security Instruments’ rivals higher possible upside, analysts plainly believe Universal Security Instruments has less favorable growth aspects than its rivals.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 27.36%.
+Given Universal Security Instruments’ competitors higher probable upside, analysts plainly believe Universal Security Instruments has less favorable growth aspects than its competitors.

 Profitability

-This table compares Universal Security Instruments and its rivals’ net margins, return on equity and return on assets.
+This table compares Universal Security Instruments and its competitors’ net margins, return on equity and return on assets.

 |Net Margins